 The investment community is very concerned about the impact of changing property assessment practices under Assessor Kaegi on property taxes.
 Fear that the new practices – “assessment reform” — will dramatically increase property taxes on investment grade commercial and multi-family properties is believed to be one of the factors in a significant drop in acquisitions and new development financing in 2019 and 2020 (pre Covid).
 At the request of the City ULI Chicago has convened a task force to study how the assessment changes are likely to effect the incidence of property taxes on investment grade properties of different types when the City is reassessed next year.
 The task force is due to report out by the end of 2020 to help the investment community understand the changes and the potential risks associated with assessment reform.

 ULI Chicago is forging ahead confidently to provide the leadership necessary to plan for the future.
 Great challenges breed great opportunities for creative thinking, unique problem solving, and innovative ideas.
 Help us build a foundation.

 - Supporter – $3,000

-To schedule a meeting to discuss sponsorship opportunities and discover ways your company can benefit from involvement in ULI Chicago, please contact Cindy McSherry, ULI Chicago, 773-549-4972.
+To schedule a meeting to discuss sponsorship opportunities and discover ways your company can benefit from involvement in ULI Chicago, please contact Cindy McSherry, ULI Chicago or call 773-549-4972.